elabftw/elabdoc/doc/metadata.rst

 """"""
 A text input that only accepts a number as value.

+url
+"""
+A text input that only accepts a valid URL.
+In view mode, the link will be clickable.

 options (for type = select)
 ```````````````````````````
 An array (`[]`) with different options for the dropdown element.